 What Does Redundancy Mean to Your Business?

-Redundancy is an engineering term which means “the duplication of critical components or functions of a system with the intention of increasing reliability of the system, usually in the form of a backup or fail-safe, or to improve actual system performance.”
+Redundancy is an engineering term that means “the duplication of critical components or functions of a system with the intention of increasing reliability of the system, usually in the form of a backup or fail-safe, or to improve actual system performance.”

 To be clear, there are a variety of ways your business’s IT should consider redundancy.
 Below are four ways your IT team should be thinking about redundancy when it comes to your disaster recovery plan: